Vasio-NL/custom-k8s-deploy-ECR-action/README.md

+## Kubernetes deploy action

+This Github Action deploys images from Amazon ECR to a kubernetes cluster.
+This action is intended to be used with the custom [build and push to ECR action.](https://github.com/Vasio-NL/custom-build-and-push-ECR-action)

+Fetches the latest version of the given image from a kubernetes configmap, then gets the image from Amazon ECR and pushes it to the kubernetes cluster.

-### Updating the action
+### For developers: Updating the action
-After pushing new changes, make sure to tag new versions so they can be used in our deployments.
-We use semantic versioning.
+When making changes, make sure to tag new versions so they can be used in Github workflows.
+The action uses semantic versioning.

 To tag the version (v1.0.3 in the example):